AIPAC: Aims, activities, size, and successes

 AIPAC's stated purpose is to lobby the Congress of the United States on issues and legislation related to Israel.
 AIPAC regularly meets with members of Congress and holds events where it can share its views.

 Size

 As of early 2019, AIPAC had 17 regional and satellite offices and a new headquarters on K Street in Washington, D.C.
 AIPAC spent $3.5 million on lobbying in 2018, a relatively large sum in the realm of foreign policy (more than 10 times J Street's lobbying expenditure), but less than many industry lobby groups, according to OpenSecrets, with the top 15 such groups in the US all spending over $15 million.
 It has also been noted that, simple dollar value comparisons aside, AIPAC has "a somewhat unique model" that often begins donating early in careers of politicians with "long-term promise".
-AIPAC also commits to spending on a variety of "less formal means of influence-peddling", such as luxury flights and accommodation for congress members, and surreptitiously channels millions through groups such as the United Democracy Project.
+AIPAC also commits to spending on a variety of "less formal means of influence-peddling", such as luxury flights and accommodation for congress members.
+In addition to lobbying, AIPAC has affiliated political action committees which spend millions of dollars on political campaigns.